 The 7 feasts in the bible

-Something happens to our senses, when we think about Christmas time, We remember the lovely scents, the lights in the dark time, family and friends meeting, the gifts, the preparations, the expectations, the warm living room and maybe the snow outside, the food and the coziness.
+Something happens to our senses, when we think about Christmas time.
+We remember the lovely scents, the lights in the dark, family and friends meeting, the gifts, the preparations, the expectations, the warm living room and maybe the snow outside, the food and the coziness.
 What’s not to like about Christmas?

-If you just take a look at what takes up most of our calendar year after year, over and over again, then Christmas shines with all its glory.
-However, it is not a biblical feast, and Jesus did not keep it, it is in all its roots, a pagan festival that Christians chose to participate in and make many things symbolize the Christian message.
-Lots of lovely memories and traditions are associated with Christmas.
 We can’t wait to make each other happy and laugh together.

+Take a look at what feast takes up most of our time and attention on the calendar year after year, over and over again.
+Christmas shines with all its glory.
+However, it is not a biblical feast, and Jesus did not keep it, it is in all its roots, a pagan festival that Christians chose to participate in and make so many things symbolize the Christian message.
+Lots of lovely memories, traditions and Jesus birthday are associated with Christmas.

 Ready let’s go!